stevemcquaid/ButlerHouse/docs/README.md

 * Conveniently situated across from the historic Hinkle Fieldhouse and prestigious Butler University.
 * Close proximity to local attractions, parks, dining, and shopping enriches your daily life.

-### Amenities & Features:
-* Stylishly furnished, including a 55" smart TV, ensuring immediate comfort and entertainment.
+### Additional Advantages:
 * Thoughtfully updated kitchen and bathroom for a modern touch.
 * Private basement bedroom offers a unique layout, with proper egress access for safety.
 * Secure and private entrance guarantees exclusivity.
 * Free street parking available for residents and guests.
-* High-speed internet included, effortlessly keeping you connected.
+* Recently renovated to exude a fresh and contemporary ambiance.

 ![](./img/15-web-or-mls-14-IMG_9931.jpg)

-### Additional Advantages:
-* Recently renovated to exude a fresh and contemporary ambiance.
-* Lawncare service included, maintaining the property's attractive curb appeal.

 ## Lease Information:

-Monthly rent: $2,400
+Monthly rent: $1800 Unfurnished or $2200 Furnished

 Security deposit: Equivalent to one month's rent.